 Submissions will be reviewed by the program faculty and approved by the Program Director.
-The deadline for submission of nominations to the Advisory Committee will be two (2) months prior to the nominee's graduation, per the Pi Alpha by-laws.
+PAEA Pi Alpha will be notified of faculty recommendations two (2) months prior to nominee's graduation.

-Full time faculty members considered for membership will be evaluated at their annual review.
+Full-time faculty members considered for membership will be evaluated at their annual review.
 Submissions will be made by the Program Director and reviewed by the Dean, College of Health and Human Services.

 Submission for honorary and alumni members may be done by any faculty or alumni and will be given to the Program Director.
 Nominees will be reviewed by the core PA faculty (full time faculty).